ppryanichek/100-days-of-code/log.md

 and another +1 day to the Challenge.

+### Day 67: December 22, Sunday

+I started to get acquainted with Docker, but I think I will continue later....

+Learned about HOT-updates in PostgreSQL

 **Link(s) to work**

 1.[Implement a method that calculates the factorial of a given natural number.](https://stepik.org/lesson/12762/step/8?auth=login&unit=3110)